tiepdotme/team3128.github.io/support-us/donate.md

 <br>

 ### How to donate:
-In order to keep developing our skills and pursuing our goals, our requested donation is $700.
+In order to keep developing our skills and pursuing our goals, our requested Parent donation is $700.
 There are two ways to support our team:

 <table width="100%">
 <tr>